-Since the redacting would be disproportional in relation to the parts that are eligible for disclosure, simultaneously undermining the principle of sound administration.
+A partial release of the documents could not be undertaken, as their redaction would be disproportional in relation to the parts that are eligible for disclosure, simultaneously undermining the principle of sound administration.
 More specifically, the administrative burden necessary to identify and redact the releasable materials would be disproportionate to the public interest in the disclosure exercise itself, while the released documents would not convey any informative value due to their significantly reduced form.
 Consequently, the partial disclosure of the documents at issue must be refused owing to the particular circumstances of the present case.